Unsupervised Partner Design Enables Robust Ad-hoc Teamwork: Additional Environment Details

 \subsection{Overcooked-AI}

 Overcooked-AI is a multi-agent coordination benchmark based on the Overcooked video game, originally proposed by \citet{Carroll2019On}.
 It features two-player cooking tasks requiring temporal coordination and spatial reasoning.
-Agents must pick up ingredients, cook them in pots, and serve dishes, with partial observability and sparse rewards.
+Agents must pick up ingredients, cook them in pots, and serve dishes.
 The action space is discrete, consisting of six actions: move up, down, left, right, interact, and stay.
+We use the JaxMARL version \citep{rutherford2023jaxmarl} with improvements provided by \citet{wang2025rotate}.

-We use the five standard layouts commonly used in ad-hoc teamwork literature (also see Figure \ref{fig:layoutreprint}): Cramped Room (CRoom), Asymmetric Advantages (AA), Coordination Ring (CR), Counter Circuit (CC), and Forced Coordination (FC).
+We use the five standard layouts commonly used in ad-hoc teamwork literature (also see \autoref{fig:layoutreprint}): Cramped Room (CRoom), Asymmetric Advantages (AA), Coordination Ring (CR), Counter Circuit (CC), and Forced Coordination (FC).
 We use the implementation provided by JaxMARL and keep all reward settings at their defaults (sparse reward for serving, shaped reward for intermediate actions where indicated).
-For training, we use sparse reward settings by default, but enable reward shaping during the first $3 \times 10^7$ timesteps.
 During the shaped reward phase, agents receive a reward of 3 for placing an ingredient into a pot, 3 for picking up a plate while a soup is cooking, and 5 for picking up a ready soup.